 - Young Handlers

-- All handers under the age of 16 will be receiving a Participant’s Medal.
-In the event that a young handler’s birthday should fall before the end of the competition year, the hander will be placed in the appropriate division for the forthcoming age.
+- In the event that a young handler’s birthday should fall before the end of the competition year, the hander will be placed in the appropriate division for the forthcoming age.

 - Aqua Dogs Go-Long: A long-jumping competition where a dog runs down the launch pad and jumps into the water chasing a toy.
 The jump is measured from the end of the launch pad to where the dog’s tail set (butt) breaks the water.

 Each dog will get 2 back-to-back jumps in each round with the better of the two jumps qualifying for the finals as well as their titles.
 Aqua Dogs allows two handlers at a time on the launch pad during a round of competition.